Amy Kaplan

-Education and career
+Early life and education

-Kaplan graduated summa cum laude from Brandeis University with a BA.
+Kaplan was born in New York City and grew up in New Rochelle.
+She graduated summa cum laude from Brandeis University with a BA.
 She completed her PhD at Johns Hopkins University, where she researched late-nineteenth-century American literature.
 Her 1982 thesis was titled "Realism against itself: the urban fictions of Twain, Howells, Dreiser, and Dos Passos".

+Career

-In 1994, she co-edited Cultures of United States Imperalism with Donald E. Pease, a book which has been credited with marking "a paradigm shift for the field of American Studies, forcing scholars to contend with the United States' imperialist history".
+Kaplan began her career teaching at Yale University.
+In 1994, Kaplan co-edited Cultures of United States Imperialism with Donald E. Pease, a book which has been credited with marking "a paradigm shift for the field of American Studies, forcing scholars to contend with the United States' imperialist history".

 Kaplan was a professor of English and chair of the American Studies program at Mount Holyoke College before joining the department of English at the University of Pennsylvania in 2003.
+In 2006, Kaplan became Edward Kane Professor of English.
 For the 2011–12 academic year, Kaplan was a member of the school of social sciences at the Institute for Advanced Study in Princeton, New Jersey.

+Death

-Kaplan died on July 30, 2020.
+Kaplan died on July 30, 2020 of glioblastoma.